Juno (Overwatch): Design

 Juno is a young, slim Asian woman with brown eyes.
 Her hair is blue in a bob cut that frames her face, with various pink highlights through.
 Juno's outfit consists of a blue form-fitting space suit with red highlights and a zipped-up orange jacket atop it, while gray gloves cover her hands and a transparent, blue-tinted, fish bowl-like helmet adorns her head.
 Her boots are white with orange highlights, oversized to accommodate propulsion units around the soles.
 She has matching white armor on her back and lower arms, with wing-like attachments protruding from the back armor.
-Like other Overwatch characters, Juno received skins, unlockable cosmetic items to change her in-game appearance.
-Of particular note, during one of the game's seasonal events, she received a skin to resemble the character Ochaco Uraraka from the anime My Hero Academia, a decision that received praise due to how similar two characters were in terms of design.
+Like other Overwatch characters, Juno received skins – unlockable cosmetic items to change her in-game appearance.
+Of particular note, during one of the game's seasonal events, she received a skin to resemble the character Ochaco Uraraka from the anime My Hero Academia, a decision that received praise due to how similar the two characters were in terms of design.

 The development team teased Juno's reveal at BlizzCon 2023, ten months before her release, notably earlier in the design process than with previous new characters.
 At the time, they had not yet finalized her gameplay kit or visual design.
 According to art director Dion Rogers, the latter "felt too on-the-nose as an astronaut".
 As a result, the armor pieces in her early designs were removed to make her character silhouette resemble other flying characters in the game less.
 Rogers explained that her final look was inspired by considering what Juno would really wear on Mars if she were to walk on its surface.
 Zhang also cited lore reasons for the art design changes, explaining that "her suit was created by her mom as an iterative thing that they worked together on".
 When creating her, particular attention was also put on her expressions and personality, wanting to illustrate her as terrified and overwhelmed to be on Earth, but also very curious.
 Her manner of speech was also made more unique from other characters, with the writing team having her avoid contractions to emphasize that she came from an environment of professional scientists, and build an atmosphere of "feeling different".